cmoulliard/java-gsheet/README.md

   **REMARK** : You can also download the json file from the google console and rename it to `~/credentials/client_secrets.json`!

+  **IMPORTANT** : If you get an `401` unauthorized error, this is most probably due to the fact that the Library of `Gsheets` or `GDocs` has not been enable from the Google developer console.
+They can be enabled/disabled from this url by example : https://console.developers.google.com/apis/library/docs.googleapis.com

 ## Build and launch the application

 - Build the java application using the command `mvn clean package`